-- Leave at least one rack unit width (1U) between active components for air flow to assure proper cooling. - Strategically position the forced-air cooling units (TFAN-19-1U-4F-28V) to ensure higher air flow volume, where required (for example, adjacent to sub-racks hosting power supply modules, optical modules, or TCPRIPOIs). - Whenever a TCPRIPOI is installed inside a sub-rack, you must install an adjacent forced-air cooling unit (TFAN-19-1U-4F-28V) above or below the sub-rack and leave at least one rack unit width space on the opposite part, to ensure proper air-flow volume.
+- When DAS components are not equipped with fans, which generate a horizontal airflow for the cooling of the components, make sure to: - Leave at least one rack unit width (1U) between active components for air flow to assure proper cooling - Strategically position the forced-air cooling units (TFAN-19-1U-4F-28V) to ensure higher air flow volume, where required (for example, adjacent to sub-racks hosting power supply modules, optical modules, or TCPRIPOIs). - Whenever a TCPRIPOI is installed inside a sub-rack, you must install an adjacent forced-air cooling unit (TFAN-19-1U-4F-28V) above or below the sub-rack and leave at least one rack unit width space on the opposite part, to ensure proper air-flow volume.

-Note: When deploying a TCPRIPOI inside an existing DAS, always check the RF link budget; make sure the RF link budget remains unchanged if longer cables are required.
+Note: When deploying a TCPRIPOI inside an existing DAS, always check the RF link budget to make sure it remains unchanged if longer cables are required.

-- To make connections easier, position the components as follows: - Install the Service Front End over the sub-rack(s) hosting RF interface modules (with TDFE sub-racks over POI sub-racks). - Install the sub-racks hosting RF interface modules and/ or passive components over optical subracks or sub-racks hosting optical modules.

-Install the sub-racks hosting power supply modules in the lowest position.
+- Next Generation High Power Low PIM Point of Interface (IAW6T1): When the input power is in the 46dBm to 47dBm (40W to 50W) range, you must install an adjacent unit that allows additional heat dissipation below the equipment. - To make connections easier, position the components as follows: - Install the Service Front End over the sub-rack(s) hosting RF interface modules (with TDFE sub-racks over POI sub-racks). - Install the sub-racks hosting RF interface modules and/ or passive components over optical sub-racks or sub-racks hosting optical modules. - Install the sub-racks hosting power supply modules in the lowest position.